antrea-io/antrea/docs/configuration.md

   # If not specified, InClusterConfig will be used.
   #kubeconfig: <PATH_TO_KUBE_CONF>

-# Name of the OpenVSwitch bridge okn-agent will create and use.
+# Name of the OpenVSwitch bridge antrea-agent will create and use.
 # Make sure it doesn't conflict with your existing OpenVSwitch bridges.
 #ovsBridge: br-int

-# Name of the gateway interface for the local Pod subnet. okn-agent will create the interface on the OVS bridge.
+# Name of the gateway interface for the local Pod subnet. antrea-agent will create the interface on the OVS bridge.
 # Make sure it doesn't conflict with your existing interfaces.
 #hostGateway: gw0